DataDog/dd-opentracing-cpp/doc/sampling.md

 The limit applies globally across all applicable traces, i.e. there is not a separate limit for each sampling rule.

-`DD_TRACE_RATE_LIMIT` is a floating point number, but is ususally specified as an integer, e.g.
+`DD_TRACE_RATE_LIMIT` is a floating point number, but is usually specified as an integer, e.g.
 ```shell
 export DD_TRACE_RATE_LIMIT=200
 ```